oliverbarreto/podcastarr/README.md

 - Use NextJS for server components
 - Use NextJS for server actions
 - Use NextJS for server components

+## Data Base

+- Use SQLite for the data base

 ## Discarded Features for now